Error-331/code_tests/docs/bible/quotes.md

 **(Ephesians 5:2 KJV)**

+*"If a man say, I love God, and hateth his brother, he is a liar: for he that loveth not his brother whom he hath seen, how can he love God whom he hath not seen?"*

+**(1 John 4:20 KJV)**

 ### General habits

 *"Forbidding to marry, and commanding to abstain from meats, which God hath created to be received with thanksgiving of them which believe and know the truth."*